tutelstreaming/tutel-player/README.md

 --------------------

 TutelPlayer.html
 * HTML/Javascript that parses a GoogleSheets containing stream keys.
-Can be used as a executed web-app, or hosted as a server such as Apache.
+Can be used as a end-user executed web-app, or hosted as a webpage with Apache or the like.

 Server.xml
 * Configuration file that needs to be placed in /opt/ovenmediaengine/bin/origin_conf/ directory for the OvemMediaEngine container.